 Distributed systems are increasingly ubiquitous, both due to an ever greater need for computational power and because many applications are inherently distributed.
 Airline reservation systems are an example of the latter, since the travel agents who use such systems are themselves widely distributed geographically.
 Modern computing systems must cope with the challenges presented by widely distributed systems, such as asynchrony, large and unstable network latencies, heterogeneous computing nodes, congestion, network failures and partitions, computer failures, and security issues.
 Furthermore, the increased complexity of software and applications is blurring the traditional boundaries between application domains such as databases, distributed computing, and parallel computing.
 The same user program needs to manipulate shared information consistently, migrate and access distributed resources, and perform its tasks in a concurrent and efficient way.
-While there is a large body of research on these topics, much remains to be done.

-Part of the challenge of programming distributed systems lies in the complexity of the software itself.
+Part of the difficulty with programming distributed systems lies in the complexity of the software itself.
 Software that copes with all of the above challenges tends to be large and complex.
-Furthermore, distributed system services need clear APIs to be useful.
-Many have chosen object-oriented technology as the answer to both challenges.
-For example, commercial distributed applications commonly use the OMG's CORBA [43] or Microsoft's DCOM [13] to provide interoperability between distributed system services and clients written on different platforms, and even with different programming languages.
-Objects provide the benefits of encapsulation and abstraction that have proven useful in managing the complexity of sequential code, and provide the modularity needed to make distributed service APIs manageable.
+Many have chosen object-oriented technology as the answer.
+For example, commercial distributed applications commonly use the OMG's CORBA [32] or Microsoft's DCOM [10] to provide interoperability between distributed system services and clients written on different platforms, and even with different programming languages.
+Objects provide the benefits of encapsulation and abstraction that have proven useful in managing the complexity of sequential code.
+Java solutions to distributed problems are largely based on RMI (Java's Remote Method Invocation API), which provides RPC-style access to objects at fixed locations.